refinedev/refine/documentation/blog/2024-03-07-internal-tools-development.md

   For C level administrators and decision makers, user and roles management is a key feature implemented to allow structuring their organization.
 Approval workflow is another feature typical to admin panels for all levels of admin scopes.

 - **Dashboards**
-  Dasboards present data metrics, visualizations, reports and real-time analytics in a page specifically intended to provide insightful overview to a stakeholder.
-Dashboards are used in ERP softwares, admin panels, business intelligence software and any tool that offer central access and management of resources.
+  Dashboards present data metrics, visualizations, reports and real-time analytics in a page specifically intended to provide insightful overview to a stakeholder.
+Dashboards are used in ERP software, admin panels, business intelligence software and any tool that offer central access and management of resources.

 - **Business Intelligence Tools**
   Essentially, business intelligence tools specialize in capturing, transforming, manipulating and analyzing data.
 Generating reports and visualizations are integral parts of BI software.
 In most cases, data processing is handled by powerful engines running in the background.
 BI tools are also able to integrate with ERP systems and third party services.